Tag Archives: tanda

 “So tango offers euphoric fusion of body and soul that ends conclusively with each tanda?”
 Max said.
 “Surely that’s a betrayal of feelings that may go further.”

 “Feelings are dime-a-dozen,” she said, “love is elusive and redemptive.
-Tango guides calm reflection on the forces shaping our lives.
-Let me show you”
+Tango guides calm reflection on the forces shaping our lives.”

 My Tanguera, My Dog, and Me